-- I. If you are concurrently applying to the M.S. program, official scores of the GRE or Test of English as a Foreign Language (TOEFL) taken within the past two years, for all applicants whose first language is not English, regardless of language of schooling or citizenship.
+I. If you are concurrently applying to the M.S. program, official scores of the GRE, taken within 5 years prior to the application deadline or Test of English as a Foreign Language (TOEFL) taken within two years prior to the application deadline, for all applicants whose first language is not English, and do not meet the stipulations stated previously in this catalog.
 TOEFL does not replace GRE; both exams are required.
 Copies of student score reports are not acceptable.
-A minimum score of 570 (paper test), 230 (computer test), or 88 (internet test) is required. - 2.
-Official academic transcripts from all undergraduate and graduate academic institutions attended whether or not a degree was awarded, and whenever courses were completed or if courses are not specific to the program for which you are applying or whether courses appear on another transcript.
-Applicants who are completing an undergraduate degree in the year of application must submit September to December term grades. - Applicants who have studied abroad must submit academic documents in the native language as well as official English translations.
-Additionally, academic records may need to be evaluated by an agency as specified by the School for Health Studies.
+A minimum score of 570 (paper test), 230 (computer test), or 88 (internet test) is required.

 No application can be acted upon unless all materials are received.

-All applicants to Dietetic Internships (DI) must participate in computer matching.
-Applicants should request instructions and a mark/send card to prioritize their DI preferences.
+All applicants to Dietetic Internships (D.I.) must participate in computer matching.
+Applicants should request instructions and a mark/send card to prioritize their D.I. preferences.
 Applicants should request this material from any ADA-approved Didactic Program in Dietetics or from D & D Digital Systems.
-This request should be made early enough to allow turn around time for submission by the February 15, 2007 (postmark) national deadline.
+This request should be made early enough to allow turn around time for submission by the national (postmark) deadline.
 There is no charge for this material.
-However, there is a \$50 charge for computer matching that is due with the applicant's prioritized ranking.
+However, there is a charge for computer matching that is due with the applicant's prioritized ranking.
 Address requests to:

-D & D Digital Systems 304 Main Street, Suite 301 Ames, IA 50010-6148 Telephone: 515.292.0490 Fax: 515.663.9427
+D & D Digital Systems 304 Main Street, Suite 301 Ames, IA 50010-6148 Telephone: 515.292.0490 Fax: 515.663.9427 Email: dnd@netins.net

-Email: dnd@netins.net